RushabhMakim3880/studio_TestCode_NetraX/README.md

 ## 🚀 Getting Started: Setup Guide

-Follow these steps carefully to set up and run Synapse CDE on your local machine.
+Follow these steps carefully to set up and run NETRA-X on your local machine.

 ### Step 1: Prerequisites